 Figure 4.
 Maps of 16 Antarctic terrestrial biogeographic ice-free regions (based on Terauds et al. 2016).

-This produced more than 80 unique mappable combinations of environmental cluster and bioregion (Fig. 4) represented across the continent, with some combinations not represented at all and others represented only by a small numbers of pixels.
+This produced more than 80 unique mappable combinations of environmental cluster and bioregion (Fig. 4) represented across the continent, with some combinations not represented at all and others represented only by a small number of pixels.
 All candidate units will be attributed with species records appraised by experts and examined on google earth imagery to assess their efficacy, with smaller groups lumped with environmentally similar candidates where distinctions appear weak.

+Several thousand pixels were initially unassigned because they lacked the requisite environmental data to be classified using the consensus approach.
+Of these, many included small offshore islands and coastal pixels.
+Separate units were created for small offshore islands (< 1 square km), medium offshore islands (1-100 square km), and large offshore islands (> 100 square km).
+Remaining unclassified pixels were classified using similarity in SDM suitability surfaces and proximity to nearby units.
+These pixels had to be within 100 km of a unit and exhibit at least 98% similarity to that unit to be lumped into that unit.
+Remaining pixels were classified with their nearest neighbours, if these were within 6 km of the focal pixel.
+Pixels which could not be classified using these stringent limitations were left unclassified (about 250 pixels).

 1e.
 Distribution modelling for ecosystem types

 The approach described above enables coincident mapping of ecosystem types derived from the spatial analysis of environmental clusters in relation to biogeographic regions.
-A map of candidate units is shown in Fig, 5 prior to rationalisation by expert appraisal.
+A map of candidate habitat classifications is shown in Fig. 5 and a map of candidate units is shown in Fig. 6, prior to rationalisation by expert appraisal.